Bell MV-75 Cheyenne II

-The Bell MV-75, formerly designated V-280 Valor, is a tiltrotor aircraft being developed by Bell Helicopter for the United States Army's Future Vertical Lift (FVL) program.
-The aircraft was officially unveiled at the 2013 Army Aviation Association of America's (AAAA) Annual Professional Forum and Exposition in Fort Worth, Texas.
-The V-280 made its first flight on 18 December 2017 in Amarillo, Texas.
+The Bell MV-75 Cheyenne II is a tiltrotor aircraft being developed by Bell for the United States Army's Future Vertical Lift (FVL) program.

+It originated from the Bell V-280 Valor technology demonstrator, whose design was unveiled in 2013 and which took its first flight on 18 December 2017.
 In 2022, the V-280 was chosen by the US Army as the winner of the Future Long-Range Assault Aircraft program to replace the Sikorsky UH-60 Black Hawk.

-As of April 2024, limited user tests are planned for 2027 to 2028 with the first deployment expected in 2031.
+As of April 2024, limited user tests are planned for 2027 and 2028.
+The aircraft is expected to deploy in 2031.